DWQJ

-DWQJ (95.1 FM), broadcasting as 95.1 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
+DWQJ (95.1 FM), broadcasting as 95.1 Home Radio, is a radio station owned and operated by Aliw Broadcasting Corporation.
 Its studios and transmitter are located at Eternal Gardens Compound, Basilica Rd., Brgy.
 Balatas, Naga, Camarines Sur.

-The station broadcasts daily from 5:00 AM to 10:00 PM.
+History

 Home Radio Naga logo from July 2017 to January 2023.

-The station was formerly under the Home Radio network from its inception in September 23, 2002 to January 16, 2023.
-On January 30, 2023, it, along with its provincial stations, was relaunched under the DWIZ network.
+The station was formerly under the Home Radio network from its inception in 2002 to January 16, 2023.
+On January 30, 2023, it was relaunched under the DWIZ network.
+On April 30, 2026, DWIZ News FM made its final broadcast.
+On May 8, after a week of music automation, it was relaunched under the Home Radio network.